* S&P 500 posts worst weekly percentage loss since November

 On last month’s expiration day, overall volume spiked to 8.6 billion shares traded, the busiest day of the year so far, but expiry days in January and February had volume of just 6.7 billion to 6.8 billion shares.

 Among other tech gainers, shares of Microsoft jumped 3.4 percent to $29.77 and topped the Nasdaq’s most-active list after the company reported quarterly revenue and earnings that exceeded Wall Street’s expectations.

 Shares of Boeing Co gained 2.1 percent to $87.96 after U.S. regulators approved a revamped battery system for its 787 Dreamliner.
 The jet was grounded in January because the plane’s lithium-ion batteries overheated.

 Less-than-stellar earnings from McDonald’s and General Electric also weighed on the blue chips.

-Friday’s volume was roughly 6.4 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, in line with the average daily closing volume of about 6.4 billion this year.
+Friday’s volume totalled 6.4 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, in line with the average daily closing volume of 6.4 billion this year.